PhilipVigus/CV/README.md

 ## Hobbies

-- Composing music - I love writing classical music and using computers to synthesize live performances of my work
+- **Composing music** – I love writing classical music and using computers to synthesize live performances of my work
-- Roleplay games - I have played in and run collaborative storytelling games for a number of years, and enjoy creating and telling stories with others
+- **Roleplay games** – I have played in and run collaborative storytelling games for a number of years, and enjoy creating and telling stories with others
-- Films - from Christopher Nolan through Amelie all the way to Up! and Monsters Inc., movies are one of the main ways I relax at the weekends and in the evenings
+- **Films** – from Christopher Nolan through Amelie all the way to Up! and Monsters Inc., movies are one of the main ways I relax at the weekends and in the evenings
-- Travel - I enjoy experiencing other cultures, and have so far visited Canada, Sweden, Norway, Holland, South Africa and Uganda
+- **Travel** – I enjoy experiencing other cultures, and have so far visited Canada, Sweden, Norway, Holland, South Africa and Uganda